ccsb-scripps/Meeko/docs/source/tutorial3.rst

 Prerequisites and Environment Setup
 ===================================

-Follow the instructions in the previous tutorial for environment setup: :ref:`env_setup_like_colab:`.
+Follow the instructions in the previous tutorial for environment setup: :ref:`env_setup_like_colab`.

 Ligand Conformer Generation
 ===========================